hallambaker/Mathematical-Mesh/Web/Guide/device.md

 ````
 >profile sync
-ERROR - Object reference not set to an instance of an object.
+ERROR - The command  is not known.
 ````

 The key specified in the '/earl' option is used to create a UDF EARL specifying a